IradukundaHN/DATA-602/Assignments/readme.md

 ## DATA 602 Assignments

-This is a directory for assignments
+This is a directory created for all the assignments for DATA 602.